How we’ve gotten to where we are today

 Our founding

-Expansion in the jail
+Expansion in the MCCC

 Building from a Community Model and with support from the Indiana Criminal Justice Institute, in 2007 New Leaf began to focus on residential substance abuse treatment in one cell block, called a “Therapeutic Milieu”, or as the residents called it, the Addicts In Recovery (AIR) Block.